MicrosoftDocs/learn/learn-pr/azure-devops/manage-release-cadence/includes/5-set-up-environment.md

 Here you make sure you are up to date with where the team left off before you add Blue Green deployment to the pipeline.
-This unit will get you to the place you left off in the [Manage your release workflow with Azure Pipelines](/learn/modules/manage-release-workflow?azure-portal=true) module.
+This unit will get you to the place you left off in the [Create a multi-stage pipeline with Azure Pipelines](/learn/modules/create-multi-stage-pipeline?azure-portal=true) module.

 The steps are: